A lifetime of changes…

 Treatment Plan/Results: Due to the realities of end-of-life care, every session was different.
 When I would observe him to be anxious, I would sing the songs he wanted to hear, matching his breathing with the music and watching his facial affect.
 During these times, he would appear to become more relaxed and his breathing would deepen.
 Sometimes tears would come to his eyes.
 Other times when he seemed to have more energy, I would play recordings of the Big Band songs he requested.
-During these experiences he would smile and tap his toes.
+During these experiences, he would smile and tap his toes.
 Sometimes he had enough energy to verbalize his experience and share his memories.

 Family members were welcome to join sessions if they were around.
 When they would attend, they were inspired by the music to share mutually fond memories of him and their childhood.
 At other times they would share with me the conflicting emotions they were feeling towards him and his terminal prognosis.
 I would empathize and validate their experience, reassuring them that their unique individual grieving process was normal.

 My experience as a therapist working with older adults

 With over 8 years of experience working with older adults and in end-of-life care, I’m sensitive to the unique and complex needs that come with aging.
-Included with this is an understanding of the needs and experiences of family caregivers.
+Included with this is an understanding of the needs and challenges of family caregivers.
 With that, I’m a big proponent of aging well through creative approaches.
 I’m also a class leader of the Powerful Tools for Caregivers course, a 6-week, evidence-based, psychoeducational group offered for free through Area Associations of Aging around the United States.

 ok.
 I’m convinced.
 What do I need to do next?